Home > News > Making Centrelink Income Work For You

+One thing that we humans have seemed to get pretty good at over the centuries is learning how to get by.
+It’s all about making what you have work for you instead of you working for it.
 Not knowing for sure where your next paycheck is coming from or if it will even be enough to cover the bills can be very stressful.
 When you’re living on a lower income from Centrelink, it can be especially hard to budget for all your expenses and save money at the same time.

 These benefits include:

-From now on, it’s important to always maintain a record of all of your expenses.
-You could write each one down on a notepad carry it with you everywhere you go.
-However, a better way would be to just download Asic’s Moneysmart app, Track My Spend.
+From now on, it’s important always to maintain a record of all of your expenses.
+You could write each one down on a notepad and carry it with you everywhere you go.
+However, a better way would be to download Asic’s Moneysmart app, Track My Spend.
 This app lets you take down all of your expenses and will even categorise each one.
 For example, you’ll have categories like ‘groceries’, ‘clothing’, ‘rent’, ‘utility bills’.
 With this, you can always keep tabs on what’s coming in and going out of your account.